 Base: Only root can create tables in cluster db.
-Use the rocks.my.cnf file to connect to db as root, because the db is already secured by the time this xml file.
+Use the rocks.my.cnf file to connect to db as root, because the db

 Base: Default random root passwords for client nodes

 Base: Added a Development Appliance.
 This is a backend appliance designed for building rolls without impacting the frontend.
 The appliance uses the frontend yum repository by default but can be configured to use it own local repository for full isolation.